kanthoney/sql-motif/doc/table.md

 * `insertColumns()` Produces a list of columns for an insert clause for the top level table not including joins.

-* `insertValues(record)` Produces a list of values for an insert statement from the given record.
+* `insertValues(record)` Produces a list of values for an insert statement from the given record. `record` is a [record](./table-record) or array of records.
 If `record` is an array produces a comma separated list of records.

 * `insert(record)`.
 Produces an `insert` statement for the record(s), excluding the `insert into` keywords.